Fossicking in Australia

 A detailed description, or map, of the area where you intend to fossick

-In case you intend to camp on the location, have a look at, RC Rubber Planes then you need to give the details of that site too
+In case you intend to camp on the location, also see, How to Quilt then you need to give the details of that site too

 You need to explain exactly what you will be fossicking for